isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Added the `getUrlVariables` API to support passing the visitor ID from a mobile app to a web view.
 * Added support for advertising identifier and ad tracking consent collection.

-### Android EdgeIdentity 1.1.0

-* Added the `getUrlVariables` API to support passing the visitor ID from a mobile app to a web view.
-* Added support for advertising identifier and ad tracking consent collection.
-* Internal fixes for IdentityMap deserialization.

 ### iOS ACPAnalytics 2.5.3

 * Fix crash in AnalyticsHitDatabase caused by unprotected shared access of AnalyticsState object.